Ramsar Sites in India: Map, State-wise List & Key Facts 2026

 • The Ramsar Convention entered into force in India on 1 February 1982.

-• As of 2025, there are 89 Ramsar Sites in India covering approximately 13,60,000 hectares.
+• As of February 2026, there are 98 Ramsar Sites in India covering approximately 13,85,000 hectares.

-• At present, the states of Telangana, Chhattisgarh, Arunachal Pradesh, Meghalaya, and Nagaland do not have any designated Ramsar Sites.
+• At present, the states of Telangana, Arunachal Pradesh, Meghalaya, and Nagaland do not have any designated Ramsar Sites.

 • Top States by Area Under Ramsar Sites: